No Comments

 Ivanti has addressed a critical vulnerability in its Endpoint Management software (EPM), which could allow unauthenticated attackers to execute remote code on the core server.

-Ivanti EPM supports administrators in managing client devices running various platforms, such as Windows, macOS, Chrome OS, and IoT systems.
+Ivanti EPM supports administrators in managing client devices running various platforms, such as:

 The security issue, identified as CVE-2024-29847, stems from a deserialization vulnerability in the agent portal.
 This flaw has been resolved in Ivanti EPM 2024 hot patches and EPM 2022 Service Update 6 (SU6).